cockroachdb/docs/src/current/v23.1/connection-pooling.md

 ## Recommended settings for connection pools

 These are Cockroach Labs recommendations for settings common to most connection pooling software.
-If your application has multiple workers, each worker should be configured based on its own connections and workload.
+If your application has multiple workers, each worker should be configured based on the kinds of queries required for its workload.

 ### Set the maximum lifetime of connections